tcampbe/NG421_wk2_day2_ToDoApp_2/README.md

 ```
 1. Adjust all code to use the todo service and the account for @Input().
 1. Make sure the components appear in the webpage by using them where appropriate.
+1. When completed, the app component should do nothing but decide where components appear.
+(No code in app.component.ts)

 ## Code a Modal
 1. We need to remember how to code an Angular Bootstrap modal that should appear when the delete button is clicked.